Dzzt/ddu-source-mrw/README.md

-This is a fork MRW limited version of
+This is a forked MRW limited version from
 https://github.com/kuuote/ddu-source-mr

 I made this because I needed.